DreamOfTheRedChamber/leetcode/README.md

 #### Abstract, static, native, synchronize method keyword<a id="abstract-static-native-synchronized-method-keyword"></a>
 #### Static nested class vs inner class<a id="static-nested-class-vs-inner-class"></a>
 #### Char and unicode<a id="char-and-unicode"></a>
+#### Immutable class <a id="immutable-objects"></a>
+* Benefits:
+  - **Clone**: Don't need a copy constructor/an implementation of clone()
+  - **Defensive copy**: Don't need to be copied defensively when used as a field
+  - **Threadsafe**: Are automatically thread-safe and have no synchronization issues
+  - **Hashcode cache**: Allow hashCode to use lazy initialization and to cache its return value
+  - **Class invariants**: Have their class invariants established once upon construction and it never needs to be checked again.
+* Design guidelines:
+  - Don't allow subclass to override methods
+    + Declare the class as final
+    + Make constructor private and construct instances in factory methods
+  - Don't provide setter methods
+  - Make all fields final and private
+  - If the instance fields include references to mutable objects, don't allow those objects to be changed
+    + Do not provide methods that modify mutable objects
+    + Do not share references of mutable objects.
+Create defensive copy of internal mutable objects when sharing.

 #### Clone<a id="clone"></a>
 * Default clone() method creates the shallow copy of an object.
   - The shallow copy of an object will have exact copy of all the fields of original object.